 What to Expect

 The MGC policy debate experience focuses on building effective strategy, speaking and research skills for debaters of any level.
 The following three components provide the foundation for the MGC experience:

-- In-depth lectures focused on building topic knowledge - the MGC staff break down the topic from every angle, covering what you need to know to have a head start for the 2018-2019 immigration topic.
+In-depth lectures focused on building topic knowledge - the MGC staff break down the topic from every angle, covering what you need to know to have a head start for the 2022-2023 NATO emerging tech topic.

 10:1 Student to Staff Ratios means small lab sizes for more contact with nationally recognized staff.